ahmeddifg/gorestappAPI/README.md

 5- open postman and start the flow, please find the postman collection at postmanfolder

-    - Register account: 'please use an email already exists at gorest to avoid 304 gorest issue ' your registered information will be saved in local mongo DB, and this account record is linked to gorest user information.
+    - Register account:your registered information will be saved in local mongo DB, and this account record is linked to gorest user information.

     - login with email and password